PureMVC/puremvc-cf-standard-framework/readme.txt

 Running Examples
 -----------------------------------------------------------
-The examples provided in will give you a starting point to begin developing with PureMVC for ColdFusion.
+The examples provided in this archive will give you a starting point to begin developing with PureMVC for ColdFusion.
 If you would like to contribute to the project, please send me an email at michael.oddis@puremvc.org.
 We need demo's, utilities and lots of feedback before we can make this an official v1.0 release.